moxious/json2neo/README.md

 By default, the mapping would take the json property name as both the relationship type and the destination node label.

+These mappings are quite simple and have some limitations:

+- Renaming is global, so you can't map "friends" one way at the root and another way somewhere else.
+- Renaming is static; there's no way to have the label name be the result of a function, for example.

+I don't recommend you go too far with these mappings, they're intended to be quite straightforward and simple.
+If you need more complex mappings, you might consider using something like the json-mapper module to massage your JSON data before importing it into neo4j.

 ## How to use

 1. Clone this repository: `git clone https://github.com/hwndept/node-seed`